kirin-3/unicornia-wiki/docs/minecraft/custom-enchants-and-items.md

 You can use the tinkerer to exchange your enchanted armor for experience or exchange your custom enchant book for a fireball.
 A fireball has a chance of getting magic dust, which improves the success rate on a given rarity enchant book.
 The command for this is `/tinkerer`.

+You can see a list of the enchantments with `/ae list` colors are for rarity.
+Clicking on the enchantment names will bring up information about them; Max level, description and what it can be applied to.

 ## Custom Enchantments Related Items

 * **Slot Increaser**<br />